BacPrep: Lessons from Deploying an LLM-Based Bacalaureat Assessment Platform: Ethical Considerations

 \section{Ethical Considerations}

-Operating BacPrep ethically requires continuous attention, especially balancing the provision of live feedback with the research goals: \begin{itemize} \item \textbf{Managing Feedback Expectations}: Emphasizing that the live feedback (currently from Gemini 2.0 Flash) is experimental, potentially inaccurate, and primarily serves to enable the free practice tool aspect is critical.
-Clear UI disclaimers are essential to prevent over-reliance. \item \textbf{Equity Goal vs. Current Limitations}: Motivation from potential equity gains is balanced with transparency about the current research focus on data collection and the unproven reliability of any automated assessment generated live or offline at this stage. \item \textbf{Data Privacy}: Strict adherence to anonymization of student solutions, minimal personal data collection, secure storage, clear consent regarding data use for research (including offline evaluation by various models), and GDPR compliance are maintained. \end{itemize}
+Operating BacPrep ethically requires continuous attention to three key areas: \begin{itemize} \item \textbf{Managing Feedback Expectations}: Live feedback is clearly marked as experimental via UI disclaimers to prevent over-reliance. \item \textbf{Equity vs. Limitations}: The potential equity benefits are balanced with full transparency about the current unproven reliability of automated assessment. \item \textbf{Data Privacy}: Student solutions are anonymized, personal data collection is minimal, and all data handling complies with GDPR. \end{itemize}